chayst/markdown-portfolio/_includes/04-lists.md

 This is a list of my favorite things 😃 :
 1. APIs
 2. Sports
-  * Football
+  1. Football
-  * Tennis
+  2. Tennis
 3. Food
-  i.
-Sushi
+  1. Sushi
-  ii.
-Burgers
+  2. Burgers